ProgramFilesx86/BlackThrone/README.md

  Hunter.php : to detect the visitors infos Dashboard.php : to manages the visitors infos
- You must set it in webhosting server (such as godaddy) because it won't work in the local host
+ You must set it in webhosting server (such as godaddy) because it won't work in the local host Don't make requests to another port number ,if your website is on HTTP make 80 and 443 for HTTPS...
+ I mean dont send request to https://BlackThrone.com:4444

 ###### What else: